urbans0ft/e-Paper/src/README.md

     Run:
     sudo ./epd
-    If you modify the program, you need to execute: make clear
+    If you modify the program, you need to execute: make clean
-    then:
     make
     ```

 4. Directory structure (selection):
-If you use our products frequently, we will be very familiar with our program directory structure.
-We have a copy of the specific function.
-The API manual for the function, you can download it on our WIKI or request it as an after-sales customer service.
+The API manual for the function can be downloaded from the Waveshare Wiki or requested as an after-sales at customer service.
 Here is a brief introduction:
 `Config\`: This directory is a hardware interface layer file.
 You can see many definitions in DEV_Config.c(.h), including:
 	- type of data;
 	- GPIO;